-If you answered yes to some or all the questions above, your corporate culture is likely causing you to drink more than you usually would.
+If you answered yes to some or all the questions above, your workplace environment is likely causing you to drink more than you usually would.
 Your corporate culture is not going to suddenly change overnight.
 But by knowing that it plays a role in your drinking, you can adapt your behavior and start thinking about steps you can take to lower its effects on you.

 Job Stress and Anxiety

-There’s no question that many white-collar jobs come with high stress.
-The pressure to hit deadlines, being overworked and feeling overwhelmed are just some of the causes.
-But there’s no storage of things in life that can cause stress.
+Perhaps the most common reason that work can cause an individual to drink is the stress of the job.
+The pressure to hit deadlines, being overworked, working long hours, and feeling overwhelmed are just some of the causes.
+But there’s no shortage of things in life that can cause stress.
 How do you know it’s coming from your job?
 Some of the common signs include: